秘密研究所

 Native American and Alaska Native Heritage Month

-November is Native American and Alaska Native Heritage Month!
+November was Native American and Alaska Native Heritage Month!
 Designated in 1990 by former President George H.W.
 Bush, this month-long celebration is a time to recognize and honor Native American history, culture, and stories.
 This year, the Department of Interior鈥檚 theme is 鈥淲eaving Together Our Past, Present, and Future,鈥 chosen as a way to honor the ongoing work across Indian Country that recognizes the troubled legacy of U.S.-Tribal relations while celebrating Tribal revitalization.

 Indian tribes are considered, by federal law, to be "domestic, dependent nations."
 Over 550 tribes are recognized by the U.S. federal government, while hundreds more are unrecognized.
 While tribal limitations mirror those of state sovereignty, they still have the right to form their own governments and courts, enforce civil and criminal laws, and much more.
 Today, contemporary activists are further advocating for issues such as the restoration of tribal lands, the protection of cultural traditions, and even taking more deliberate climate action.
 Consequently, Native American Heritage Month remains a holiday to honor those who came before and continue after.